noraj/OSCP-Exam-Report-Template-Markdown/README.md

 `FF8C00` (DarkOrange)    | `000000` (Black)     | `000000` (Black)
 `FFEF96` (no name)       | `50394C` (no name)   | `50394C` (no name)

+Syntax highlight themes can be listed with `pandoc --list-highlight-styles`.

 ## Available templates

 Report Templates: